eballestas/Python100/README.md

 ## Python Basic Level

 ### Day 1 Exercise:
+Band Name Generator

 #### Day 1 Notes:
+- keep in mind the indentation.
+- vscode.dev is a web version of the vscode editor. you can link it with github to load the repositories

 ### Day 2 Exercise:
 #### Day 2 Notes: